CanVo/CTF-WriteUps/EasyCTF 2017 WriteUps/Zooooooom -85 pts/CONCISE/Zooooooom [85 pts].md

 <img src="bin walk results.png" width="450" />

 From the discoveries, the next plan was to view the image more in-depth using free online photo forensic sites.
-The one we used was: http://exif.regex.info/exif.cgi
+The one we used was Jeffrey's Image Metadata Viewer: http://exif.regex.info/exif.cgi

 Putting in the original Hekkerman image file revealed a thumbnail that was quite different from the original image.